Hi there. I’m Peter Rukavina, and this is my website.

 I kept posting under the Reinvented corporate banner until I realized that Reinvented, since expanded to 3 employees, was no longer just me.
 It didn’t seem fair to continue to spread my peculiar take on the world under the collective corporate voice.

 And so was born ruk.ca, the weblog you are reading now.
-I’ve brought forward all the old Reinvented weblog posts to live in this new home, and this is where I’ll hang my digital hat going forward.
+When I made the switch, I brought forward all the old Reinvented weblog posts to live in this new home, and this is where I’ve hung my digital hat ever since.

 About the Name